portellam/deploy-VFIO/README.md

   3. Make the installer script file executable: `chmod +x installer.bash`
     - Do **not** make any other script files executable.
 The installer will perform this action.
     - Do **not** make any non-script file executable.
 This is not necessary and potentially dangerous.

-## Host Requirements
-- Currently supported operating systems:
-  - Debian Linux, or derivative (Linux Mint, Ubuntu, etc.)
-- Required software packages (for this script):
-  `xmlstarlet`
-  - To install packages:
-    - Debian Linux: `sudo apt install -y xmlstarlet`
-- Other requirements:
-  - `systemd` for system services.
-  - IOMMU is supported (by the CPU) and enabled in the motherboard firmware (BIOS or UEFI).
-    - For AMD machines:&nbsp;`AMD-Vi`
-    - For Intel machines:&nbsp;`VT-d`
-    - ARM (`SMMU`) and other CPU architectures are not explicitly supported by this script.

 ## Usage
 **`installer.bash`**